huggingface/blog/1b-sentence-embeddings.md

 #### 2. Hard Negatives

 In the same figure, we observe that including hard negatives also improves performance.
-Hard negatives are sample $p_j$ which are hard to distinguish from $p_i$.
+Hard negatives are sample \( p_j \) which are hard to distinguish from \( p_i \).
 In our example, it could be the pairs « What is the capital of France? » and « What is the capital of the US? » which have a close semantic content and requires precisely understanding the full sentence to be answered correctly.
 On the contrary, the samples  « What is the capital of France? » and «How many Star Wars movies is there?» are less difficult to distinguish since they do not refer to the same topic.

 #### 3. Cross dataset batches